Lentils are a protein-dense addition to your kitchen, offering a variety of uses and nutritional benefits.

 It is crucial to ensure the lentils have no exposure to moisture.
 Moisture will cause the lentils to spoil quicker, even developing mold.

 Keep in mind: The cabinets next to and above stoves and ovens will get warm and can develop condensation.
-Lentils should not be kept in these locations, as exposure to moisture will cause them to rapidly spoil.
+Lentils should not be kept in these locations, as exposure to moisture will cause them to spoil rapidly.

 Are These Lentils Bad?